|Level of study:||Postgraduate degree|

 - You’ll be taught by experienced lecturers who will bring practical business-related experience into the classroom to enable students to understand how business works in the real world.

 - You will have access to Blackboard, our online learning environment, where you can access module resources and reading lists that will assist your preparation for classes and self-study.

 Students should be eligible to apply for marketing positions across public and private sector organisations.
 Additionally, the skills acquired through completing the programme have inspired some to set up their own businesses.

-The average starting salaries for graduate trainees in marketing is £21,461, the average the salary for a marketing manager is £37,305, a senior brand or product manager earns an average salary of £48,296 and the average salary for a marketing director is £77,799.
+The average starting salary for graduate trainees in marketing is £21,461, the average salary for a marketing manager is £37,305, a senior brand or product manager earns an average salary of £48,296 and the average salary for a marketing director is £77,799.

 - Modern Careers for Modern Students

 - The Importance of Digital Marketing for SMEs

 - The Global Marketing Landscape

 - Extended Masters: Your Pathway to a Full-Time Masters from Ulster University